Courting Additional Penalties

 - Not committing additional offenses

 If you are charged with parole or probation offenses, you can face additional penalties that can complicate your situation even further.
 Prosecutors have to prove, however, that it is more than 50 percent likely that you violated the terms of your probation or parole.
-Our Pennsylvania legal team at Marinaro Law Firm can provide a strong defense that can protect you from additional criminal consequences.
+Our Pennsylvania legal team at Marinaro Law can provide a strong defense that can protect you from additional criminal consequences.

 What Happens If You’re Found Guilty?